geolessel/vox/README.md

 ```

 This will generate a simple scaffolded site that you can customize and tweak as you see fit.

+There is also an example blog built with Vox that attempts to take advantage of all the features of Vox as they are built.
+You can look at the source code for that (and clone it and build it yourself) at [geolessel/vox-example](https://github.com/geolessel/vox-example).

 ### `vox.new` options